Facebook Twitter

 Implantable Cardioverter Defibrillators

-Posted on October 6, 2022 by Gino Mutters
+Posted on April 6, 2023 by Gino Mutters

 While lots of people may be most acquainted with the external defibrillators seen on TV, in emergency rooms or at sports, you can find similar devices that, although less obvious within their use, serve exactly the same reason for restoring proper heart rhythms and therefore averting possible death by cardiac arrest or coronary attack.
 They're called implantable cardioverter defibrillators but tend to be known as pacemakers.